 Sitting around having breakfast the next morning and packing too much food into our packs (is there such a thing as too much food?) it was decided we would drive to the start of the new track and set off on our bikes from there - bike down into Coverham, up and around Weka Pass, meet back up with the main track and return to our car.
 Too easy.

-Day Two turned out to be another cracker with not a cloud in the sky (ideal for us but the Bluff has had a very dry summer, autumn and winter with little to no rain until very recently).
-It was decided we would put in a few kilometres under foot this time so we strapped our sneakers to our packs and set off again from the same spot.
+Day Two turned out to be another cracker with not a cloud in the sky (ideal for us but the Bluff has had a dry summer, autumn and winter with little to no rain until very recently).
+It was decided we would put in a few kilometres underfoot this time, so we strapped our sneakers to our packs and set off again from the same spot.
 I hadn’t even made a turn on my pedal before I was flat on the ground, landing ass first on a rock and now with a boomer bruise to prove it!
-To make matters worse the sit bones definitely knew they had been in the saddle for six plus hours the day before, I even started to get cramp in my thighs from trying to hold by butt off my seat!
-This time the free-wheel down just didn’t quite have the same energy to it, as I knew in about eight hours I would be slogging my way back up!
+To make matters worse the sit bones definitely knew they had been in the saddle for six-plus hours the day before, I even started to get cramp in my thighs from trying to hold my butt off my seat!
+This time the free-wheel down just didn’t quite have the same energy to it, as I knew in about eight hours, I would be slogging my way back up!
 We stopped halfway down and looked west across the valley to Chalk Range, our mission for the day.
 This time Hamish had given us a map, no chance of getting lost…

 We ran as much as we could (in between me stopping to take pictures) before the up-hill slog began.
-But it was well worth it, we covered ground quickly and before we knew it we had popped out of the shadows and on to the top.
+But it was well worth it, we covered ground quickly, and before we knew it, we had popped out of the shadows and on to the top.
 A 50-metre walk to the end took us to our spot for lunch and views that were absolutely incredible.
 I could have sat there for hours; the Marlborough Sounds and Wellington looking north, the Pacific Ocean to the east, Tapi and the Seaward Kaikouras to the south and the Awatere Valley and the West Coast to the west.
 Pinch me.
-Goddamn this country is amazing; the views, the weather, the peacefulness, just incredible.
+Goddamn, this country is impressive; the views, the weather, the peacefulness, just incredible.
 Oh, and the company!
 Scott reluctantly became my model for the day too.

 We made it to the top and cruised for the last 20 minutes back to the car.
-Scott unsuccessfully tried to teach me to jump puddles, a skill he had acquired after many misspent hours in his youth while doing the paper run and we argued over what was better – Burger Rings or Hobnobs.
-Let’s just say that conversation is nowhere near ended, with plenty of firepower leftfrom both sides to keep us going for the next adventure.
+Scott unsuccessfully tried to teach me to jump puddles, a skill he had acquired after many misspent hours in his youth while doing the paper run, and we argued over what was better – Burger Rings or Hobnobs.
+Let’s just say that conversation is nowhere near ended, with plenty of firepowers left from both sides to keep us going for the next adventure.

 Sometimes you just get it right – the weather, the adventure, the scenery.
-This was definitely one of those times; an epic weekend spent biking and running around an amazing adventure playground, perfect training for Red Bull Defiance.
-Thank you so much once again Sue, Chid, Hamish and Jess.
+This was definitely one of those times; an epic weekend spent biking and running around a fantastic adventure playground, perfect training for Red Bull Defiance.
+Thank you so much once again, Sue, Chid, Hamish and Jess.
 Yes, we will be back, but after people see these pictures, I doubt we will be on our own.